Republicans call for Senate review before U.S. re-enters Paris climate deal

 WASHINGTON (Reuters) - A group of Republican senators on Wednesday called on newly sworn-in President Joe Biden to submit his plan to re-engage the United States in the Paris climate agreement to lawmakers for “review and consideration,” moments after Biden signed an executive order to rejoin the accord.

-Biden’s announcement that he would seek to return the United States to the international Paris Agreement to fight climate change was the centerpiece of a raft of day-one executive orders aimed at restoring U.S. leadership in combating global warming.
+Biden’s announcement that he would seek to return the United States to the agreement was the centerpiece of a raft of day-one executive orders aimed at restoring U.S. leadership in combating global warming.

 While Biden is unlikely to seek Senate approval of the Paris agreement, some experts believe he should work to shore up lawmaker support for his climate agenda so it can not be easily undone by a future administration.